 Next, discard the supernatant, and add 1 milliliter of 75 percent ethanol to tube A to wash the pellet [1-TXT].
 Centrifuge the tube at 7,500 x g at 4 degrees Celsius for 5 minutes [2].

-CU: Talent uses a 1-milliliter syringe with a high needle gauge to discard the supernatant and adds 1 mL of 75% ethanol.
+3.6.0.
+CU to show pellet CU: Talent uses a 1-milliliter syringe with a high needle gauge to discard the supernatant and adds 1 mL of 75% ethanol.
 TEXT: use 1 mL syringe with a high needle gauge, or a micropipette.
 Video editor: Please show text overlay when VO says: “discard the supernatant”

 Reuse 2.3.1.

-Then, add 1 milliliter of 75 percent ethanol to tube A to wash the pellet [1], and centrifuge the tube at 7,500 x g at 4 degrees Celsius for 5 minutes [2].
+[2].

-CU: Talent adds 1 mL of 75% ethanol to the pellet.
+.

-Reuse 2.3.1.
+.

 Discard the supernatant, and let the pellet air-dry for 5 to 10 minutes [1-TXT].
 Add 50 microliters of RNase-free water to reconstitute the pellet of RNA, and incubate the pellet at 55 to 60 degrees Celsius for 10 minutes to dissolve it [2].

-CU: Talent discards the supernatant and places the tube (with cap off) on a tube rack.
+CU: Talent discards the supernatant with a syringe and places the tube (with cap off) on a tube rack.
 Show a timer set to count down from 10 minutes in the shot.
 TEXT: Do not let it overdry Videographer: Please obtain multiple takes, this is repeated.

 MED: Talent adds 50 l of RNase-free water to the pellet, and transfers the tube to an incubator.
 Show a timer set to count down from 10 minutes in the shot.